-Yarraman, a rural town of 900 people, is 120 km north-west of central Brisbane.
+Yarraman, a rural town, is 120 km north-west of central Brisbane.
 It is thought that the name was derived from an Aboriginal expression describing the kangaroo, or adapted to describe the horse.

 The settlement began as a camping place for pastoral workers from the Cooyar station, situated to the south, when cattle mustering.
 It is on a tributary of the Cooyar Creek, and at the junction of the New England and D'Aguilar Highways.
 Farm selectors entered the area in the late 1880s, but a larger influx occurred after the Cooyar pastoral run was resumed in 1898.
 A school was opened in 1901.
 Extensive pine reserves were found on the farm selections, and timber harvesting became an important local industry.
 A railway extension was opened in 1913, putting Yarraman in touch with Ipswich and Brisbane.
 The year before the Queensland Pine Co. had opened a large mill at Yarraman, with a connecting railway siding.